 Several reasons to build a house in Costa Rica without construction permits

-It’s amazing how many people get away with building a house in Costa Rica without getting a construction permit.
-I’ve been in the Costa Rica real estate business way for over 25 years and I have seen lots of constructions shut down by the local engineering department for lack of a construction permit but many more getting away without it.
+It’s amazing how many people get away with building a house in Costa Rica without getting construction permits.
+I’ve been in the Costa Rica real estate business way for over 25 years.
+And I have seen lots of constructions shut down by the local engineering department for lack of a construction permit.
+Unfortunately, many more are getting away without it.

-I have done some remodeling myself without even applying for a permit, not because I don’t want to pay for it.
+I have done some remodeling myself without even applying for a permit.
+But not because I don’t want to pay for it.
 The red tape to do a remodel job or the construction of a house in Costa Rica is a burden and a difficult task in most municipalities.
-The main reason to my opinion that people just don’t want to bother even applying for a construction permit.
+The main reason, in my opinion, is that people just don’t want to bother even applying for a construction permit.

-The other reason is that everyone knows that most municipalities have a shortage of manpower and the chance to get caught when you build a house in Costa Rica without construction permits is small.
+The other reason is that everyone knows that most municipalities have a shortage of manpower.
+The chance of getting caught when you build a house in Costa Rica without construction permits is small.

 A third important reason is not being able to get a water letter from the water company.
 On another day, I will explain all the requirements needed to get a building permit.